-How to Avoid Dog Bites to the Face
+Here’s How You Can Avoid the Worst: a Dog Bite to the Face

-Step one: Never bend over a dog or put your face close to theirs.
+Step one: Never put your face close to theirs.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-One disadvantage of being a canine behaviorist is that many human behaviors scare me.
-My heart leaps into my throat when I see people performing risky behaviors like hugging and picking up dogs, sticking their faces right by a dog’s face, or bending over a dog.
+As a canine behaviorist, many human behaviors scare me.
+My heart leaps into my throat when I see people performing risky behaviors, like hugging and picking up dogs, sticking their faces right by a dog’s face, or bending over a dog.
 When I see people doing things like this, I want to shout out a warning.
-(I feel the same way when I’m watching a horror movie and want to yell, “Don’t go in the house!”)
+I feel the same way when I’m watching a horror movie and want to yell, “Don’t go inside the dilapidated, vine-covered house!”

-In 76% of the bites, people bent over the dog just before the bite.
-In 19% of cases, a bite was preceded by people putting their faces close to the dog’s face, and in 5% of cases, gazing between dog and person at close range occurred before a bite.
+In 76 percent of the bites, people bent over the dog just before the bite.
+In 19 percent of cases, a bite was preceded by people putting their faces close to the dog’s face, and in five percent of cases, gazing between dog and person at close range occurred before a bite.
 In no incidents was a bite to the face preceded by trimming the dog’s nails, falling on the dog, hitting the dog as punishment, stepping on the dog, pulling the dog’s hair, tugging the dog’s body, or scolding the dog.

-More than 75% of the bites to the face happened to people who knew the dog.
-Over two-thirds of the bites were to children, and of those, 84% were to children under the age of 12.
-Children who were bitten were with their parents in 43% of the cases and with the dog guardian in 62% of the incidents.
+More than 75 percent of the bites to the face happened to people who knew the dog.
+Over two-thirds of the bites were to children, and of those, 84 percent were to children under the age of 12.
+Children who were bitten were with their parents in 43 percent of the cases and with the dog guardian in 62 percent of the incidents.
 Sixty percent of the bites were to females, and no adults were bitten by their own dogs.
 More than half of the bites were to the nose and lips of the person, as opposed to the chin, cheek, forehead or eye area.

 All of the dogs who bit someone in the face were adult dogs, and over two-thirds of them were male.
-In only 6% of the bites did people report that the dog gave a warning such as growling or performing a tooth display (aka, showing their teeth) prior to biting.
-(To me, this is the single most surprising finding in the study, and I think it’s quite possible that some people did not notice or failed to remember warnings from the dogs.)As the authors of the paper mention, their research is based on questionnaires that asked people about past events.
-As a result, there are inherent limitations to the study.
-Still, the findings about the frequency with which kids are bitten, the greater likelihood of male dogs biting faces than female dogs, and the finding that only adult dogs bite faces are consistent with previous research.
+In only six percent of the bites did people report that the dog gave a warning such as growling or performing a tooth display (aka, showing their teeth) prior to biting.
+To me, this is the single most surprising finding in the study, and I think it’s quite possible that some people did not notice or failed to remember warnings from the dogs.

 Karen B. London, Ph.D., is a Certified Applied Animal Behaviorist and Certified Professional Dog Trainer who specializes in working with dogs with serious behavioral issues, including aggression, and has also trained other animals including cats, birds, snakes, and insects.
 She writes the animal column for the Arizona Daily Sun and is an Adjunct Professor in the Department of Biological Sciences at Northern Arizona University.
 She is the author of six books about training and behavior, including her most recent, Treat Everyone Like a Dog: How a Dog Trainer’s World View Can Improve Your Life.